MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-reconcile-bank-accounts-separately.md

 5. Choose the **OK** button.

 ## To match bank statement lines with bank account ledger entries automatically
-The page offers automatic matching functionality that applies payments to their related open entries based on a matching of text on a bank statement line (left pane) with text on one or more bank account ledger entries (right pane).
+The page offers automatic matching functionality based on a matching of text on a bank statement line (left pane) with text on one or more bank account ledger entries (right pane).
 Note that you can overwrite the suggested automatic applications, and you can choose to not use automatic application at all.
 For more information, see the next procedure.

 1. On the **Bank Acc.
 Reconciliation** page, choose the **Match Automatically**. **The Match Bank Entries** page opens.
 2. In the **Transaction Date Tolerance (Days)** field, specify the span of days before and after the bank account ledger entry posting date within which the function will search for matching transaction dates in the bank statement.